ericpoon/demo-mobx/README.md

 ---

-As of commit `1ce8a9b`, we have successfully integrated this MobX with React, and several examples are provided to demo how to use it.
+As of commit `1ce8a9b`, we have successfully integrated this MobX with React (without `@observer`), and several examples are provided to demo how to use it.

 ### How to see the demo?

 1. `yarn install`
 2. `yarn start:demo`

+---

+As of commit `1c3d12f`, `@observer` annotation has been added to support the integration with React.

+In my opinion, `@observer` is a syntax sugar that simplifies data binding with React.